miho/CellTreeEditDistance/README.md

 The CellTreeEditDistance-Framework can be used from commandline by running the jar-file with the needed parameters as described in 'Using the commandline' below.
 If adjustments to the code are needed the project can be downloaded from GitHub and imported in your development IDE with Gradle.
 As no jar-file is used in this case, the commands described in 'Using the commandline' have to be adjusted.

-In both cases the following directory-structure must be created (or unzipped from the optional disk).
-In GitHub inside 'AdditionalData' an example is provided.
-Among other things, it contains the 'ProgramData'-structure (with preprocessed SWCFiles, relating metadata) and a json-file for test purposes.
+In both cases the following directory-structure must be available:
 ```
 ProgramData
  |